Aeneas: Virgil's Aeneid

 After a brief but fierce storm sent up against the group at Juno's request, Aeneas and his fleet made landfall at Carthage after six years of wanderings.
 Aeneas had a year-long affair with the Carthaginian queen Dido (also known as Elissa), who proposed that the Trojans settle in her land and that she and Aeneas reign jointly over their peoples.
 A marriage of sorts was arranged between Dido and Aeneas at the instigation of Juno, who was told that her favorite city would eventually be defeated by the Trojans' descendants.
 Aeneas's mother Venus (the Roman adaptation of Aphrodite) realized that her son and his company needed a temporary respite to reinforce themselves for the journey to come.
 However, the messenger god Mercury (the adaptation of Hermes) was sent by Jupiter (who was Zeus in this version) and Venus to remind Aeneas of his journey and his purpose, compelling him to leave secretly.
 When Dido learned of this, she uttered a curse that would forever pit Carthage against Rome, an enmity that would culminate in the Punic Wars.
-She then committed suicide by stabbing herself with the same sword she gave Aeneas when they first met.
+She then committed suicide by stabbing herself with the same sword she gave Aeneas when they first met, burning herself on a funeral pyre with all the things Aeneas gave her.

-After the sojourn in Carthage, the Trojans returned to Sicily where Aeneas organized funeral games to honor his father, who had died a year before.
+After the sojourn in Carthage, a storm forced the Trojans to land at Sicily, where Aeneas organized funeral games to honor his father, who had died a year before.
 The company traveled on and landed on the western coast of Italy.
-Aeneas descended into the underworld where he met Dido (who turned away from him to return to her husband) and his father, who showed him the future of his descendants and thus the history of Rome.
+Aeneas descended into the underworld where he met Dido, who turned away from him to return to her husband, and his father, who showed him the future of his descendants and thus the history of Rome.

 Aeneas defeats Turnus, by Luca Giordano, 1634–1705.
 The genius of Aeneas is shown ascendant, looking into the light of the future, while that of Turnus is setting, shrouded in darkness.

 Latinus, king of the Latins, welcomed Aeneas's army of exiled Trojans and let them reorganize their lives in Latium.
 His daughter Lavinia had been promised to Turnus, king of the Rutuli, but Latinus received a prophecy that Lavinia would be betrothed to one from another land – namely, Aeneas.
 Latinus heeded the prophecy, and Turnus consequently declared war on Aeneas at the urging of Juno, who was aligned with King Mezentius of the Etruscans and Queen Amata of the Latins.
 Aeneas's forces prevailed.
 Turnus was killed, and Virgil's account ends abruptly.